david-knott/moderncompilerinjava/CURRENT.md

 String E2E tests.

 TODO: Binary operator and relative operator tests.
+TODO: & and | operators have a bug.
+These translate into 'if cond1  then cond2 else 0' and 'if cond1 then 1 else cond2'.
+The code that creates the IR is not right.
+The IfThenElseExp.unCx method is for instances where and IfThenElse is used as a conditional expression, specifically in an IF statement.
+I suspect when it is used like this we jump to the parent IF's true label if these expressions return 1 and we jump to the false label if they return 0.

+A basic if is as follows

+compare op, e1, e2, jump-true, jump-false
+label jump-true
+do something
+jump join
+label jump-false
+do something
+label join

+for an if like this 'if a op b then c op d else 0'

+compare op a b jt, jf
+label jt
+compare op c d jtt, jff
+label jtt
+1
+jump join
+label jff
+0
+jump join
+label jf
+0
+jump join
+label join

+Question do we return 1 or 0 to the calling if ?
+I dont think so.

+The outer IF evaluates an expresion and either executes the true branch or false branch and returns a value or no value, depending on the then and else expression types.

+THe outer IF will pass in its true and false labels ( locations of the true and false expressions ) to the inner IF and expect it will add the necessary jumps to these labels.
+The outer IF will write the neccessary Tree code with these labels.

+Inner IF needs to JUMP to supplied unCx labels.

 *23nd June 2020*
 Continueing to add unit tests for semantic type checking.
 Fixed read only for loop bug.